 When your spouse begins to observe your enhanced self-worth, it acts as an impetus for him to make healthy changes.
 The important thing to remember is that you can change yourself but you can’t change your partner.

-As you break negative habit patterns, such as complaining and blaming, chances are they will respect your new thought and positive influence.
+As you break negative habit patterns, such as complaining and blaming, chances are he/she will respect your new thought and positive influence.
 Don’t be surprised if your spouse begins following in your footsteps.

-What you are doing, perhaps without knowing it, is creating a healthy relationship environment.
+What you are doing, perhaps without knowing it, is creating a win/win environment.
 You’re learning to stop and take a cleansing breath before expressing hostility.
 You’re starting to realize that if you scream and blame, you’re wasting valuable time being frustrated.

 It’s all about reacting immediately to what your partner did or said.
 Instead take a few seconds to be silent.
-Ask yourself, how did their actions or words affect me?
+Ask yourself, how did what he/she did or said affect me?
 Try to identify your feelings.
 Am I angry, insulted, hurt, betrayed?

 You can’t respond if you don’t understand how you feel.
 Instead of reacting from anger or fear, tell your spouse exactly how you feel.
 Maybe this won’t work for the first six or five times.